 The stages set out above are an indication and if some of stages above are not required, our fees will be lower than anticipated above.
 You may wish to handle the claim yourself and only have our advice in relation to some of the stages.
 This can also be arranged on your individual needs.

-Your matter will be handled by the firm’s Principal, Richard Shears, a Solicitor Advocate with over twelve years’ post qualification experience.
-A link to his web profile, which includes details of his qualifications and experience, is available here.
+Your matter will be handled by the firm’s Principal, Richard Shears, a Solicitor Advocate with over fourteen years’ post-qualification experience.